t4d-gmbh/Weekend-Out/README_solutions.md

 ```

 Get a feeling for the repository and its commit history.
-- What is the status of the repository after the commit?
+- _Q.1._ What is the status of the repository after the commit?
 On which branch are you now?

+---
-Solution: The repository is clean, and you are on the `feature/blankets` branch.
+> **Solution Q.1**: The repository is clean, and you are on the `feature/blankets` branch.
+---

 Play around with the log command to see the commit history in different formats.
 Check the man page for an overview of the available options.
 Some examples are: